TyperNull/Aidoku-Extra/README.md

 - Option to set the display frame rate to 60Hz or 120Hz (for iPhones and iPads with ProMotion displays) to change it go to settings-> appearance-> refresh rate
 - Ability to delete and rename your backups
 - fixed migration so now read/unrad chapters are correctly perserved when migrating.
+- duplicate deletion. it can automatically finds duplicated mangas in library you can select which to delete.
+- swipe from right to left to mark a chapter read/unread

 # Contributing